parthiv-dev/decentralised-trading-platform/README.md

 2. A page with the title "Select Account" should open up.
 On this page select **+ Add account or hardware wallet**.
 3. Select **Import account**
 4. Choose **Private Key** and paste one of the keys below (or any other private key from your Hardhat node terminal output).
-5. Switch to new account
+5. Switch to newly created account

 OLD IGNORE (@MATTEO):
 1. Open MetaMask and click the account avatar (top-right).